 Veggie Saver is an Australian-owned business that manufactures its 100% hand-made bags out of a SEDEX-certified, female-led team in India.

-No, however Veggie Saver is made of three unique layers from the best non-toxic, enviro-friendly fabric on the market – unbleached, unseeded (greige) cotton.
+No, however Veggie Saver is made of multiple unique layers from the best non-toxic, enviro-friendly fabric on the market – unbleached, unseeded (greige) cotton.
 It is cotton fabric in its rawest and most natural state.

 Yes!
 Veggie Saver is a natural product, and is proudly built to last years.
 At the end of its very (very!) long life, Veggie Saver is 100% compostable.